 This version is the largest version and the most complex of the series.
 It is composed of five figures, featuring three card players at the forefront, seated at a table, with two spectators behind.
-It has been speculated that Cézanne added the spectators to provide depth to the painting.
-There is tension in the way the various players are contrasted by color, light and shadow, the shape of hats and the clothing all representing confrontation through opposites.
+It has been speculated that Cézanne added the spectators to give depth to the painting.
+There is tension in the way the various players are contrasted by colour, light and shadow, the shape of hats and the clothing all representing confrontation through opposites.

-Cézanne’s created numerous preparatory works for the Card Players paintings, which indicates his commitment to this series of paintings.
+Cézanne’s created many preparatory works for the Card Players paintings, which indicates his commitment to this series of paintings.
 Rather than posing his players as a group playing cards, Cézanne made studies of them individually and only brought them together in his paintings.
 Many different farm workers came to sit for him over the period of this project, often smoking their clay pipes.
 Cézanne experimented with his compositions, striving to express the essence of these farm workers and their traditional card game.
 This project resulted in five closely related paintings of different sizes showing men seated at a rustic table playing cards.

 The Card Players, 1890 until 1892, Metropolitan Museum of Art – MET